kwurst/CS-401/Syllabus.md

 I am here to help you understand the material and be successful in the course.

 ## Contacting Me
-You may contact me by email (Karl.Wurst@worcester.edu), telephone (+1-508-929-8728), or see me in my office.
-My office hours are listed on the schedule on my web page ([http://cs.worcester.edu/kwurst/]()) or you may make an appointment for a mutually convenient time.
+You may contact me by email (<a href="mailto:Karl.Wurst@worcester.edu">Karl.Wurst@worcester.edu</a>), telephone (+1-508-929-8728), or see me in my office.
+My office hours are listed on the schedule on my web page (<a href="http://cs.worcester.edu/kwurst/" target="_blank">http://cs.worcester.edu/kwurst/</a>) or you may make an appointment for a mutually convenient time.

-**If you email me, please include “[CS 401]” in the subject line, so that my email program can correctly file your email and ensure that your message does not get buried in my general mailbox.**
+**If you email me, please include “[CS-401]” in the subject line, so that my email program can correctly file your email and ensure that your message does not get buried in my general mailbox.**

 **If you email me from an account other than your Worcester State email, please be sure that your name appears somewhere in the email, so that I know who I am communicating with.**

 You may expect that I will get back to you within 24 hours of your email or phone call (with the exception of weekends and holidays), although you will likely hear from me much sooner.

 ## Code of Conduct/Classroom Civility
-All students are expected to adhere to the policies as outlined in the University’s Student Code of Conduct.
+All students are expected to adhere to the policies as outlined in the University's Student Code of Conduct (<a href="http://www.worcester.edu/CodeofConduct/" target="_blank">http://www.worcester.edu/CodeofConduct/</a>).

 ## Student Responsibilities
 * Contribute to a class atmosphere conducive to learning for everyone by asking/answering questions, participating in class discussions.
-Don’t just lurk!
+Don't just lurk!
-* Seek help when necessary
+* Seek help when necessary.
 * Start assignments as soon as they are posted.
-Do not wait until the due date to seek help/to do the assignments
+Do not wait until the due date to seek help/to do the assignments.
-* Make use of the academic success center (see below)
+* Make use of the academic success center (see below).
 * Expect to spend at least 9 hours of work per week on classwork.
 * Each student is responsible for the contents of the textbook readings, handouts, and homework assignments.

 ## Americans with Disabilities Act
 Worcester State University and this instructor are committed to the full participation of all students, and will provide accommodations for any student with documented disabilities who are registered with the Disability Services Office (DSO).
 Please contact the instructor as early as possible to discuss necessary accommodations.
 All information regarding disabilities will be treated with confidentiality.
-The DSO is located in the Administration Building, Room 131 and can be reached by phone (508-929-8733) or email (dso@worcester.edu).
+The DSO is located in the Administration Building, Room 131 and can be reached by phone (508-929-8733) or email (<a href="mailto:dso@worcester.edu">dso@worcester.edu</a>).

 ## Tutoring Services/Academic Success Center
 Tutoring Services are offered through the Academic Success Center (ASC).
 The ASC is located on the first floor of the Administration building, A-130.
 Tutoring services are provided to students FREE of charge.
 Students seeking academic assistance should visit the center as soon as possible or contact the Tutoring Coordinator at 508-929-8139

 ## The Writing Center
 The writing center provides free assistance to students in the areas of research and writing.
 It is located on the third floor of the Sullivan Academic Building, S306.
 To schedule an appointment, please call 508-929-8112 or email the Center at writingcenter@worcester.edu.
-To find out more information about the Writing Center including the Center’s hours and the Center’s Online Writing Lab, visit their website at [www.worcester.edu/writing]()
+To find out more information about the Writing Center including the Center's hours and the Center's Online Writing Lab, visit their website at <a href="http://www2.worcester.edu/WritingCenter/" target="_blank">http://www2.worcester.edu/WritingCenter/</a>.

 ## Worcester State Library
 Worcester State Library has access to many articles through online databases including J-STOR.
 In addition many articles and book chapters are available to students through Inter-Library Loan (ILL).
 With a little planning, ILL expands your ability to get credible information sources about topics you pursue in your course work.
 Finally WSU students are free to use many of the library resources within the consortium.
 Given all of these resources it is extremely unlikely that you should have to pay for access to individual articles.
 Please work with the reference librarians to find the appropriate way to access materials you need.
 You have already paid for these resources through your fees—please make use of them.